Physical-space estimates for axisymmetric waves on extremal Kerr spacetime: Introduction

 Despite Alinhac's obstruction \cite{Alinhac}, Andersson-Blue \cite{And-Mor} obtained integrated local energy estimates for the equation in slowly rotating Kerr spacetime exclusively in physical space by generalizing the vectorfield method.
 Andersson-Blue's method makes use of the Carter hidden symmetry in Kerr as a physical-space commutator to the wave equation.
 This allows to obtain a local energy decay identity at the level of three derivatives of the solution which degenerate near $r=3M$, as trapped null geodesics lie within $O(|a|)$ of the photon sphere $r=3M$ for slowly rotating Kerr black holes.
 Such physical-space estimates have the usual advantages of the classical vectorfield method, such as being robust with respect to perturbations of the metric, see \cite{GKS}\cite{Giorgi9}.

-The geometry of the extremal Kerr spacetime satisfying $|a|=M$ (or extremal Reissner-Nordstr\"om with $|Q|=M$) exhibits several qualitative differences from the sub-extremal case, most notably the degeneration of the red-shift effect at the horizon due to the vanishing surface gravity.
+The geometry of the extremal Kerr spacetime satisfying $|a|=M$ (or extremal Reissner-Nordstr\"om with $|Q|=M$) exhibits several qualitative differences from the sub-extremal case, most notably the degeneration of the red-shift effect at the horizon due to the fact that the surface gravity vanishes.
 In extremal Kerr for generic solutions to the wave equation certain higher order derivatives asymptotically blow up along the event horizon as a consequence of conservation laws discovered by Aretakis \cite{extremal-1}\cite{extremal-2}\cite{Aretakis2015}, in what is now known as the \textit{Aretakis instability}.
-This generic blow up is unrelated to superradiance and holds even for axially symmetric solutions.
-See also \cite{AAG}\cite{AAG1}\cite{AAG2}.
+This generic blow up is unrelated to superradiance and holds even for axially symmetric solutions, see also \cite{AAG}\cite{AAG1}\cite{AAG2}.

 Axially symmetric solutions to the wave equation, both in the sub-extremal and the extremal case, present two major simplifications: superradiance is effectively absent and the trapping region collapses to a physical-space hypersurface.
-The conserved energy associated to $\partial_t$ is positive-definite for axially symmetric solutions even though the energy is degenerate\footnote{There is however a way to capture in a quantitative way the degenerate redshift close to the event horizon in extremal Kerr as shown by Aretakis \cite{Aretakis2012}.} along the event horizon (see Section \ref{sec:boundedness-energy}).
+The conserved energy associated to $\partial_t$ is positive-definite for axially symmetric solutions even though the energy is degenerate\footnote{There is however a way to capture in a quantitative way the degenerate redshift close to the event horizon in the case of extremal Reissner-Nordstr\"om as shown in \cite{AAG0}.} along the event horizon (see Section \ref{sec:boundedness-energy}).
 Also, in axial symmetry the orbital null geodesics all asymptote towards a unique hypersurface $\{ r=r_{trap}\}$ in physical-space, where $r_{trap}$ is defined as the unique root in the exterior region of the polynomial

 In this case, the construction of the current $\mathcal{F}(r) \partial_r$ simplifies (see \cite{DR10}) and can in principle be performed in physical-space.
 In \cite{Stogin}, Stogin constructed a current in physical space which yields positivity of the local integrated energy estimates in the full sub-extremal range $|a|<M$.
 Notice that to obtain positivity of the zero-th order term, Stogin uses the non-degenerate redshift effect which is absent in the extremal case.
+Stogin's construction \cite{Stogin} also applies to wave maps in Kerr spacetime, which was earlier treated in \cite{IK}.